 |Bitcoin – This term is confusingly used to refer to the public blockchain Bitcoin network, as well as to the cryptocurrency token used by the system to exchange value when a financial transaction takes place.
 Don’t get caught up in the obsession about the value of the Bitcoin token.|

 The open source Bitcoin network was the first and most famous of the blockchain systems to emerge.
 However it has many limitations and several other prominent blockchain systems have emerged.
 The key ones include: Ethereum that has a built in programming language and uses a cryptocurrency token called ether; Ripple, that uses a cryptocurrency called ripples; and Factom Inc., which has built a variety of useful tools and apps.

 The coming decades are going to be very exciting as blockchain technology, artificial intelligence, robots, and the Internet of Things (IoT) come to pass.
-Bockchain technology is going to play a key role in the future for almost every industry.
+Blockchain technology is going to play a key role in the future for almost every industry.
 So, if you are a public or private sector manager – Pay Attention!

 It may be time for your management team to start putting together a high level Blockchain Development & Implementation Project Plan - so you don’t get left behind over the coming decade by your competitors.

 Prior to starting the project, there are a series of preliminary steps that need to be taken, e.g. obtaining senior management support; selecting the ‘core’ members of a proposed project team headed by a business manager; conducting more in-depth research into blockchain technology by the team; developing an initial high-level project plan and budget for the proposed project.